-Where to Camp In the San Rafael Swell
+Where to Camp Near the San Rafael Swell

 With 2,000 miles of San Rafael Swell to explore and so much of it designated as BLM land, the sky is really the limit when it comes to finding a place to camp.
 That said, there are several designated campgrounds in and around the Little Grand Canyon and beyond.
 From beaches to group campsites to camping amongst stone “goblins” that sprout up from the ancient seafloor like toadstools, you might just be surprised by how diverse the San Rafael Swell can be.